tldraw/tldraw/README.md

 # @tldraw/tldraw

-This package contains the [tldraw](https://tldraw.com) editor as a React component named `<tldraw>`.
+This package contains the [tldraw](https://tldraw.com) editor as a React component named `<Tldraw>`.
 You can use this package to embed the editor in any React application.

 💕 Love this library?
 Consider [becoming a sponsor](https://github.com/sponsors/steveruizok?frequency=recurring&sponsor=steveruizok).